-After each game, the losing tribe commends the winning tribe who, in turn, compliments the losing tribe.
-Campers from opposite tribes pair up after each game and go to Chapel Hill to pray.
 Each camper aspires to receive her tribe letter, a felt "T" or "K", at the end of camp.
 To earn this letter she must abide by the tribe training rules and receive favorable reports from her activities and cabin counselors, as well as her tribe captain.

-Campers are also paired up with Big and Little Sisters in their tribes each term.
+each term.
 This program is mutually beneficial for older and younger campers alike.
 Big Sisters learn to serve as good role models, guiding and comforting their Little Sisters, who benefit greatly from this nurturing relationship.

+Activities

+MAIN THING IN INFLUENCING

+PEOPLE, IT IS THE ONLY THING

-Activities Camp Mystic offers over 30 activities for campers to choose from.
+Camp Mystic offers over 30 activities for campers to choose from.
 We use a choice system that allows campers to select the activities they want and schedule which period they would like to take them.
 After campers attend all their classes once, they are then given the opportunity to change their activity schedule if they would like to try a different activity.
 First and second term campers can choose up to nine activities; third term campers can select five.
 All activities are taught and led by our wonderful counselor staff.
 We emphasize having FUN, being safe, and learning new skills.
-For more information visit www.campmystic.com/activities.htm
+For more information visit www.campmystic.com/activities

-Golf

-Fishing

-Drama
+Diving Drama Fishing Golf

-MOBILE HUNTER EDUCATION PROGRAM

-Horseback Riding
+Guitar Horseback Riding

-Hunter Safety
+Hunter Safety Journalism

-Journalism Lacrosse
+Lacrosse

 Landsports

-Rifle Shooting
+Riflery

+Snorkeling

 Soccer

 Swimming

-Racing (Swimming)

-Snorkeling

 Synchronized Swimming

 Tennis

-Volleyball Tumbling

 War Canoe

 Watersports

+Tumbling Volleyball

 Evening Activities